kiwi2kiwi/Hebbian/README.md

 Other general rules:
 - If two neurons are repeatedly active at the same time, they wire together (Hebb: "fire together, wire together"

+What I'm working on:
+- trying to normalize the signals